whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - Cultivate Your Spiritual Strength.md

 There are many ways to discover and give your gifts, as Chapter 3 described: you could learn how to fast safely in nature and spend time away from people without distraction, including without news and digital entertainments.
 Notice what sparks special joy or curiosity in your life.
 Ask friends to tell you when they've seen you be the most joyful and engaged.
 Notice your anger, and let that anger show you what you care about, and how you might act in service.
 If you choose to fast, I recommend the book _Fasting Can Save Your Life_ by Herbert Shelton.

-In unhealthy cultures that train people for a life of distraction, any practice that helps you avoid distraction can help reconnect you with that divine voice within you so that you can give your sacred gifts in life.
+In unhealthy nations that train people for a life of distraction, any practice that helps you avoid distraction can help reconnect you with that divine voice within you so that you can give your sacred gifts in life.
 These are life-long practices too, which will serve you well anytime you feel lost or stuck.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #24<br/>Make time to discover your sacred gifts, or your most meaningful path</div>
 <div class="rev-act-body">Choose a time in the near future when you can avoid all distractions and feel into your heart to sense what most matters to you, or how you could give your deepest love.
 Practice listening with gratitude, as you don't choose your sacred gifts -- they choose you.<br/><br/>If you do not get a clear answer quickly, have patience and keep listening.</div></div>